exercism/cpp/concepts/vector-arrays/introduction.md

 # Introduction

+## Arrays and Vectors

 C++ offers different containers to store elements of the same type in an ordered way.
 There is `std::array` for containers of a fixed size and `std::vector`, which comes with dynamic resizing capabilities.

-## Construction
+### Construction

 When you declare an array or a vector you need to specify the type of elements, that container will hold.
 Arrays also need a size.
-Look at these examples to see it in action:
+Look at these examples to see the two container types' initializations:

 ```cpp
 #include<array>